Choose a subject of interest

 Although ROXUL is a non-combustible material with a melting point of up to 2150 ºF, ROXUL does not have any approvals for this application.
 We recommend that you contact the manufacturer and/or follow local codes for this application.

 What is the fire rating of a ROXUL product?

 A fire rating is determined by testing a complete system, such as a wall with all its components, and not the insulation alone.
 ROXUL products are non-combustible and have an approximate melting temperature of 2150ºF but cannot hold a fire rating by itself, as is the case with any other insulation.
 If you require a specific fire rating, please contact ROXUL at 1-800-265-6878.

 Is there any "off-gassing" from ROXUL products?

-No, “off-gassing” is a term that was started when blowing agents were utilized in insulation materials and ROXUL does not incorporate blowing agents in their products.
-The organic binders that are used in the manufacturing process are introduced to a high temperature curing phase, virtually eliminating volatile components.
+No. “Off-gassing” is a term that was started when blowing agents were utilized in insulation materials and ROXUL does not incorporate blowing agents in their products.
+The organic binders that are used in the manufacturing process are introduced at a high temperature curing phase, virtually eliminating volatile components.

 What is the difference between COMFORTBATT® and ROXUL SAFE‘n’SOUND®?

 The difference between ROXUL COMFORTBATT® and ROXUL SAFE‘n’SOUND® is density (weight) and batt size.
 ROXUL SAFE‘n’SOUND® is denser than COMFORTBATT® and is manufactured to an approximate 3 inch thickness.